Help Yourself or a Friend

 The National Institute of Mental Health offers information about signs, symptoms, and treatment options related to depression.

-Feeling Good: The New Mood Therapy by David Burns
+Feeling Good: The New Mood Therapy by David Burns, MD

 Outlines suggested techniques for improving mood and relieving depression, anxiety and other mood disorders.
-Avon Publishers 1999.
+William Morrow Paperbacks Publishers 1999.

 The Unquiet Mind: A Memoir of Moods and Madness by Kay Redfield-Jamison